On the capture of dark matter by neutron stars: Results and Discussion

 Figs. \ref{f1gev}-\ref{f100gev} illustrate features of the evolution of $N_\chi(t)$ for low $\sigma_{\chi n}$ and large $\sigma_{\chi\chi}$.
 When self-interactions are important, the accumulated dark matter in neutron stars can be several orders of magnitude larger than without self-interactions.
 Is $N_\chi(t_{max})$ sufficiently large, with self-interactions, to potentially form a black hole and disrupt the neutron star?
 For $m_\chi=10$ GeV, our minimal limit is $N_b^{BEC}(r=r_{th})=2.7\times 10^{36}$ for $T=10^5$ K, a limit larger by almost three orders of magnitude than $N_\chi(t_{max})$ when $\rho_\chi=1$ GeV/cm$^3$.
 This leads us to consider regions where $\rho_\chi$ is on the order of $10^3$ GeV/cm$^3$, since to a good approximation, $N_\chi(t)$ scales linearly with $\rho_\chi$.

 { Assuming that the dark matter density in the Galaxy follows the NFW distribution, it can be seen that regions where the DM density can reach to $\rho_{\chi} \sim 10^3$ GeV/cm$^3$ are very limited.
 However, globular clusters may provide the regions with excessive DM density.
-It has been shown by Bertone and Fairbairn \cite{Bertone:2007ae} that within the core radius of the globular cluster M4, the DM density may reach to $\approx 34,000$ GeV/cm$^3$.
+It has been shown by Bertone and Fairbairn \cite{Bertone:2007ae} that within the core radius of the globular cluster M4, the DM density may reach to $\approx 34,000$ GeV/cm$^3$, although the existence of large dark matter densities associated with globular clusters has been controversial \cite{Conroy:2010bs}.
 Within the core of this cluster, the well known millisecond pulsar PSR~B1620-26 has been detected \cite{lyne}.
 This pulsar has a minimum characteristic age of $2.2\times 10^{8}$ yr \cite{mckenna}.

 Similar to M4, many neutron stars have been discovered in other globular clusters.
 For example, the globular cluster 47 Tuc has a core radius of 0.6 pc.
 In the core of the cluster at least 5 neutron stars have been located.
 In total, within a few times the core radius of this cluster, 20 neutrons stars have been located all with typical minimum characteristic ages of a few $\times10^{8}$ yr \cite{freire}.
-So while $\rho_\chi=10^3$ GeV/cm$^3$ is likely not common, it appears that there are regions with such high dark matter densities with old neutron stars. }
+So while $\rho_\chi=10^3$ GeV/cm$^3$ is likely not common, it appears that there might be regions with such high dark matter densities with old neutron stars.